JStateson/BoincTasksTempReader/SystemdService/readme.txt

 utilities programs "sensors" from lm-sensors needs to be installed.  if you have nvidia cards, then nvidia-smi also.

-The folder /home/YOUR-USERNAME/bin will be created unless it already exists and all scripts will be copied into it.
+The folder /home/YOUR-USERNAME/bt_bin will be created unless it already exists and all scripts will be copied into it.
 A service will be created: /lib/systemd/system/boinctasks_temps and a pair small scripts to start and stop the service.
-DO not download the files from GitHub into the bin folder, use another folder.
+DO not download the files from GitHub into the bt_bin folder, use another folder.

 The service can be started or stopped with